-Life.io, an incentive-based health and wellness app, needed a re-design of their main dashboard.
+Life.io, an incentive-based health and wellness app, needed a redesign of their main dashboard.
 I was challenged with increasing user engagement with the main health and wellness features on the dashboard.
-They also wanted to transfer to the structure of the design to a modular layout, allowing for a flexible experience that could adapt to future feature iterations.
+Life.io also wanted to transfer the structure of the web application to a modular layout, allowing for a flexible experience that could adapt to future feature iterations.

-I started the re-design by researching the best solution for a dashboard design.
-Since the layout would need to take a modular approach, the best approach would be to create a system using flexbox.
+I started the redesign by researching the best solution for a dashboard design.
+Since the layout would need to take a modular approach to allow for future iterations, the ideal solution would be to create a system using flexbox.

 Cards can be stacked or rearranged depending on whether or not you want to show or hide different content areas.
 The first item appears in the top left and then proceeds from left to right.
 Cards have a flexible width and height, which can expand and contract depending on the device view.
 These cards can be arranged to promote or highlight different types of content.

-When reviewing how users interact with the dashboard, we discovered that users weren't selecting health metrics to view more.
-Users focused their attention on the navigation and sidebar.
+When reviewing how users interact with the dashboard, we discovered that users weren't selecting health metrics to view more types of content.
+Instead, the actions were concentrated around the main navigation and sidebar areas.
 We used this information to inform some of the early iterations on the design.